ElenHub/OpenAi/README.md

 ## ChatGPT Voice & Text Web Application

+## Live Demo

+You can view the deployed application here: https://openaigpt.netlify.app/

 ## Description

 This is a minimalistic web application for interacting with the ChatGPT API.